NCMoseley/fullstack-zip-codes/README.md

 http://localhost:3000/api/getCityAndCounty?zipCode=20601
 ```

-Where 20601 is a Maryland zip code.
+where 20601 is a Maryland zip code.

+Alternatively, you can navigate to localhost:3000 and use the UI.